Vimto: Variations (UK market)

 Vimto is also available in a slush variety alongside many other different Vimto confectionery products, such as Vimto bars, lollipops, Rip Rolls, candy sprays, and Jelly Babies.
+Vimto is also available in the form of an energy drink, Vimto Energy, made with natural caffeine and real fruit juice.
 Vimto is also available in a summer flavour, containing ingredients such as orange and apple, both of which are cordial products.
-Vimto was the UK's fastest-growing soft drinks brand by value in 2006 (as measured by Nielsen Corporation).
+Vimto was the UK's fastest-growing soft drinks brand by value in 2006 (as measured by NielsenIQ).
 An alcoholic cocktail known as the Cheeky Vimto or "Crazy Vimto" is also drunk in the UK.
 However, Vimto is not an ingredient of this beverage, and the name comes from its resemblance to the original product; instead, it contains port and Blue WKD.
 There is also a variant of this cocktail called "Dirty Vimto" that replaces the port with Buckfast Tonic Wine.

 Vimto is also often made as a hot beverage by simply adding boiling water to the concentrate, and is popular in this form throughout the north of England.
 Vimto is often made with hot water, especially during the winter months.
 It is also taken to sporting events in vacuum flasks by spectators as a warming drink to fend off the winter chill.

-Various alternate-flavoured variants of Vimto were introduced over the years; cherry- and strawberry-flavoured variants, known as "Cherry Vimto" and "Strawberry Vimto", have become part of the range.
-In 2016, a new variant, "Vimto Remix", was introduced.
-This range consists of various alternate flavour mixes that were introduced each year – mango, strawberry and pineapple in 2016, raspberry, orange, and passionfruit in 2017, watermelon, strawberry, and peach in 2018 and strawberry, orange and lime in 2019.
+Alternatively-flavoured variants of Vimto were introduced over the years; cherry- and strawberry-flavoured variants, known as "Cherry Vimto" and "Strawberry Vimto", have become part of the range.
+In 2016, "Vimto Remix", was introduced.
+This range consists of various alternate flavour mixes that were introduced each year – mango, strawberry and pineapple in 2016, raspberry, orange, and passion fruit in 2017, watermelon, strawberry, and peach in 2018 and strawberry, orange and lime in 2019.
 The "Remix" name was eventually dropped after the drink was rebranded in 2021, while new flavour mixes continue to be introduced.

 Homemade variations include a Vimto Milkshake made by adding milk instead of water to the cordial, and a Vimto Milkshake Special involving the same with vanilla ice-cream added.
+In June 2023, Vimto launched an energy drink, called Vimto Energy.
+It is currently available as a normal version with sugar and a sugar free (zero) version.